francofaa/digital-garden-jekyll-template/_wikis/1_argot/_drafts/Siege of Argot.md

 The map is separated into two: The main overland map and the Undercity map.

 Half-hexes are playable.
-Units may be on one or another side of a hex, if there is an impassable boundary through it (like a river or wall)
+Units may be on one or another side of a hex, if there is an impassable boundary through it (like a river or wall--unless it has a gate).

 ## 3.1 Ground

 Ground units may traverse across these hexes.
-When entering a hex with city, forest, ford, or hills, the unit must end its movement, unless the hex contains a road and all movement occurs along the road.
+When entering a hex with city, forest, ford, or hills, the unit must end its movement.

-### 3.1.2 City
+### 3.1.1 City

 Resources may be spent to restore strength points to an Argot or Argot-friendly unit that is in a city hex.
 It does not need to be on a medical hex to be restored, but the hex must not be contested.

-### 3.1.3 Medical
+### 3.1.2 Medical

 Medical locations indicate places where resources are stored.
 If the Mineosi faction captures a medical location, it is able to steal 1 resource per turn as long as a unit is present there.

-### 3.1.4 Tunnel
+### 3.1.3 Tunnel

 Tunnel hexes connect to their complementary Undercity hexes.
 Ground units end their movement on the other side.

-#### 3.1.4.1 The Sanctuary
+#### 3.1.3.1 The Sanctuary

 The Sanctuary is only accessible via a tunnel.
 It is completely surrounded by walls.

-### 3.1.6 Gates
+### 3.1.4 Gates

 Refer to **2.2.1.2 Fortifications**.